Water flossers are an alternative to string floss

 Why it’s the best countertop flosser:

-The WP-660 is fairly compact with hose storage to keep things neat, although there is no place to store any excess power cable.
-It actually has a smaller profile than you might imagine and although it’s bulky, it doesn’t feel as dominant on a countertop as you might expect
+The Aquarius is fairly compact with hose storage to keep things neat, although there is no place to store any excess power cable.
+It actually has a smaller profile than you might imagine and although it's bulky, it doesn’t feel as dominant on a countertop as you might expect

 An inherent benefit of a countertop option is that it has a larger water tank.
 The 600ml capacity means that you can floss for longer or get multiple flossing sessions from one single fill.
-There are 10 different pressure settings on the Aquarius Professional.
+There are 10 different pressure settings on the Aquarius.
 This is more than you need, but it does give a very finite level of control, which we like.
 Each setting varies by 10PSI.

 Read our Waterpik Aquarius Review.